mandree95/docker-deb-build/README.md

 # docker-deb-build
-Docker image for deb package build
+This Docker image can be used to build `.deb` packages.

+Usage of tags to specifiy the debian version is absolutely preferred, e.g. `mandree95/docker-deb-build:jessie`.